 Union Station is also the transportation hub for The Mile High City, offering access to RTD's front-range bus route, the free 16th Street Mall shuttle, the free Downtown Denver Circulator, the FasTracks light rail line and Amtrak trains.

-There's a new rail service between Union Station and Denver International Airport (DEN) with six stops in between.
-It takes about 37 minutes to get from the airport to Downtown at a cost of $9 each way.
+Rail service is available between Union Station and Denver International Airport (DEN) with six stops in between.
+It takes about 37 minutes to get from the airport to downtown at a cost of $10.50 each way (with discounts available).

 Mon.–Sat., 9 a.m.–5:30 p.m.

 Pick up maps, Official Visitors Guides, rail service info and arrival guides (with hotel information); also receive personal assistance.

 The Crawford Hotel offers tours of Union Station on Fridays, Saturdays and Sundays at 1 p.m. and most other days at 4 p.m.
 Tours are $20 per person and a portion of the proceeds benefit The Crawford’s Dollars For Dreams non-profit partners.
 Tours last one hour and showcase Union Station’s history, art, transportation, restaurants, retail space, and The Crawford Hotel’s luxury guest rooms.
 Each tour is followed by a complimentary Union Station Kolsch, house red or white wine, or non-alcoholic beverage at the Terminal Bar.